viamrobotics/docs/docs/tutorials/services/navigate-with-rover-base.md

 After following this tutorial, you will be able to:

-- add waypoints to specify locations you want your machine to move to both in the app and programmatically
+- add waypoints to specify locations you want your machine to move to, both in the app and programmatically
-- use the navigation service to start moving your machine along those waypoints
+- use the navigation service to move your machine along those waypoints

 {{< /alert >}}